-Wagyu (和牛) literally translates to Japanese cattle, and the 4 Japanese cattle breeds are world renowned for its distinct web of marbling.
-You can enjoy this tender beef in many ways including Sukiyaki, Shabu Shabu, and as steak.
+Wagyu (和牛) literally translates to Japanese cattle, and the 4 Japanese cattle breeds are world-renowned for its distinct web of marbling.
+You can enjoy this tender beef in many ways including Sukiyaki, Shabu Shabu, and steak.

 Four Breeds of Wagyu